jrothbaum/stata_parquet_io/README.md

 ## Technical Details

-This package uses a plugin based on the [Polars](https://github.com/pola-rs/polars) library to handle Parquet files efficiently developed by [Ritchie Vink](https://www.ritchievink.com/) and many others.
+This package uses a plugin based on the *blazingly-fast* (as required for all Rust packages, but also true in at least this case) [Polars](https://github.com/pola-rs/polars) library to handle Parquet files efficiently.
+Polars developed by [Ritchie Vink](https://www.ritchievink.com/) and many others.

 ## Benchmarks